NordicESMhub/nordicesmhub.github.io/nicest.md

 # NeIC NICEST-2 project

-Information on phase 2 of the Nordic Collaboration on e-Infrastructures for Earth Systemo Modeling can be found [here](https://neic.no/nicest2/).
+Information on phase 2 of the Nordic Collaboration on e-Infrastructures for Earth System Modeling can be found [here](https://neic.no/nicest2/).